Course Planning Specifics

 In addition to the course recommendations below that are specific to your major, each student must complete 4 Wellness and Physical Education courses in their four years at WPI.
 You are welcome to add a WPE course to any term.
 WPE courses are worth 1/12 unit, unlike major subjects discussed in course recommendations which are worth 1/3 unit, and can be taken in addition to the 3 courses recommended below.

-Students interested in a major in Chemistry or Biochemistry are strongly recommended to take CH 100X-A01 – Exploring Majors and Careers in Chemistry and Biochemistry in A term to learn more about the opportunities these programs have in store.
+Students interested in a major in Chemistry or Biochemistry are strongly recommended to take CH 1001-A01 – Exploring Majors and Careers in Chemistry and Biochemistry (1/12 unit, taken in addition to the 3 courses recommended below) in A term to learn more about the opportunities these programs have in store.
+Students who indicate an interest in either or both majors on their Course Preferences Survey will be proactively added to this course in A-term in addition to their other courses.

 For more information on the degree requirements for your major click here.